 This morning, for example, he left me a note to say that there were ‘fags’ left for me, and he’d bought me some Diet Coke.
 There were also biscuits just in case I wanted to dunk them in my tea.

 Not romantic at all, right?

 Romantic as fuck.

 He’s a pain in the ass, and a grumpy wanker at times, but I don’t want or need anything.
-We don’t run out of stuff, because he makes sure it’s already replaced BEFORE it runs out, just so that we (his son and I) don’t need to go without.
+We don’t run out of stuff because he makes sure it’s already replaced BEFORE it runs out.
 He’d rather go without than make us go without.
 In my experience, that’s a rare trait.
-You’ve seen my dating/sexual history … I have a lot of evidence to back my claims up.
+You’ve seen my dating/sexual history … I have a lot of evidence to back up my claims.

 I talk about a lot of bad stuff on this blog, so I’m trying to make an effort to balance things out with the good.
 And love letters are most definitely a good thing, even if they’re only a few words long.
 He spent the time to actually, physically write those words out and not just tap them out in a text message.

 That’s why I gotta keep ’em all.